brentjett/Basset-Child-Starter/README.md

-# basset-child-starter
+# Starter Theme (Basset Child)
-This is a starter child template for designing websites on the basset theme foundation.
+This is a starter child template for designing websites on the basset theme environment.
 Basset parent theme is required.

+## 0.1
+* Setup Basic Start Theme